airmelt/LeetCode/#264 Ugly Number II 丑数 II.md

+# 264 Ugly Number II 丑数 II

 __Description__:
 Write a program to find the n-th ugly number.

 Ugly numbers are positive numbers whose prime factors only include 2, 3, 5.

 __Example:__